conan-io/docs/tutorial/creating_packages/define_package_information.rst

 - Define information for consumers depending on settings or options
-- Customizing certain information that generators provide to consumers, like the target names for CMake or the generated files names for pkg-config for example
+- Customizing certain information that generators provide to consumers, like the target names for CMake or the generated file names for pkg-config, for example
 - Propagating configuration values to consumers
 - Propagating environment information to consumers
 - Define components for Conan packages that provide multiple libraries